nickfargo/will/src/promise.coffee.md

 ## Promise

-A **promise** is an attenuation of a `Deferral`, where consumers are allowed only to observe the deferral’s resolution, and prohibited from affecting it.
+A **promise** is an attenuation of a `Deferral`, where consumers are allowed to observe the deferral’s resolution and react to it, but are prohibited from affecting it.

     class Promise extends Future